ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 CJSM email accounts may only be used for exchanging departmental data up to RESTRICTED provided that the CJSM account holder meets the CJSM Security Terms and Conditions (single user version) and the MoJ Security Policy namely:

-- Comply with the Data Protection Act and all professional codes of conduct/Departmental Security Policy by which you are bound in order to ensure that all data with a Protective Marking of “Restricted” is treated as the originator intended;
+- Comply with any data protection legislation and all professional codes of conduct/Departmental Security Policy by which you are bound in order to ensure that any data marked with a handling caveat (e.g. Official - Sensitive) is treated as the originator intended;
 - Not share your user account details or password with anyone else (except as permitted by the CJSM Terms and Conditions);
 - Communicate to CJIT (via the CJSM Helpdesk) all significant changes to your technical infrastructure that actually or potentially impact on access to, or the integrity of, the CJSM service so that an impact assessment can be carried out;
 - Not transmit data through the CJSM that you know, suspect or have been advised is of a higher level of sensitivity than the CJSM is designed to carry (that is “Restricted” material) nor will material be forwarded to anybody other than on a need to know basis;